FRONT-RUNNER ON ENERGY RESILIENCE

 Frontier Observatory For Research In Geothermal Energy – is a dedicated underground field laboratory sponsored by the Department of Energy for developing, testing, and accelerating breakthroughs in Enhanced Geothermal Systems technologies to advance the uptake of geothermal resources around the world.

-2023 CORPORATE ASSOCIATE PROGRAM
+CORPORATE ASSOCIATES PROGRAM

 EGI offers Corporate Associate members a competitive advantage in a highly competitive industry with our diverse staff of expert geoscientists, engineering researchers and innovative technical staff.